cw: violence, blades, persecution, body control, body horror

 Sees the neon sign, flashing letters in alternating bursts.
 The colours are all hot.
 Greens, pinks, and supernova scarlets.

-She’s cloaked, so this sign doesn’t know it’s close to a Habitexa.
+She’s off-grid, so this sign doesn’t know it’s close to a Habitexa.
 It’s leading her to miscellany.
 The closest she’ll get is snacks.

 Every day, she has to pick her way to what she needs.
 She uses signs, symbols and currents.